nohadrweesh/ckad-notes/07-Services & Netwoking/01-services.md

 - After creating the service can use svc_ip:nodeport to access it
 - If the svc selects pods that are on different nodes in the cluster, k8s will creates a svc that spans different nodes and make it accessble on the same nodeport , so we can use node_$i_ip:svc_nodeport --> is accessable
 ## ClusterIP
-- The svc create virtual IP inside the cluster to enable communication between differetn svc (like frontend and backend)
+- The svc create virtual IP inside the cluster to enable communication between differet svc (like frontend and backend)

 ## LoadBalancer
-- It provsions a LB in supported  cloud service provider
+- It provisions a LB in supported  cloud service provider